 At first, the narrative surrounding the justification for such videos was that those professionals were overwhelmed and blowing off steam.
 But as videos became more frequent and with more lewd and shocking content (while at the same time the general public was learning about hospitals being empty), it became hard to justify the actions of these medical professionals, especially considering that entire economies were closed in order to avoid overwhelming the healthcare system.

 This week a video that I shared went viral, displaying healthcare workers in a medical environment holding a dummy as a fake body with the word COVID-19 on it while they danced down the hall.
 The video sparked outrage even from those who initially had claimed to understand the reason behind the videos of the dancing nurses.

 Reality came crashing down clear on all of us that most hospitals were not overwhelmed, and that the excuse given by government officials to keep us under stay home orders wasn't valid.
 In fact, the possible unconstitutionality of such orders and the difficulty to present this as a pandemic while hospitals were empty and healthcare workers were being furloughed, led to a string of mass protests and confrontations between citizens and law enforcement.

-The situation was aggravated by lack of clear guidance and information, conflicting data and conflicting actions by the part of government officials.
+The situation was aggravated by a lack of clear guidance and information, conflicting data, and conflicting actions by the part of government officials.
 The White House had initially promoted a “15 days to slow the spread” initiative, which envisioned that if we stayed at home for 15 days, the curve of growth in the number of COVID-19 cases would be flattened, allowing the economy to reopen.
 That initiative was rolled out March 16.
 We’re in May now, and the economy remains closed.